musicAI/SV/instruction/instruction.md

 You are welcome to email me if you have further questions or other suggestions.
+Feel free to send pull request if you are insterested in the source code of the tool and want to contribute.